apache/incubator-devlake/README.md

 Gitlab | Metrics, Generating API Token | [Link](plugins/gitlab/README.md)
 Jenkins | Metrics, Generating API Token | [Link](plugins/jenkins/README.md)

-## Grafana<a id="grafana"></a>

-We use <a href="https://grafana.com/" target="_blank">Grafana</a> as a visualization tool to build charts for the data stored in our database.
-Using SQL queries we can add panels to build, save, and edit customized dashboards.

-All the details on provisioning, and customizing a dashboard can be found in the [Grafana Doc](docs/GRAFANA.md)

----

 ## User setup<a id="user-setup"></a>